 Tarsal tunnel syndrome

 This is a painful condition due to compression of the posterior tibial nerve, which supplies the heel and the sole.
 Individuals suffering from this syndrome experience burning or tingling pain around the ankle radiating to the toes.
 The pain is aggravated during walking or standing and relieved with rest.

-The metatarsophalangeal joint of the great toe is the commonest joint to be involved in gouty arthritis.
-An elevated level of uric acid leads to deposition of uric acid crystals in the joint and the subsequent swelling of the great toe is called podagra.
+The metatarsophalangeal joint of the great toe is the most commonly involved joint in gouty arthritis.
+An elevated level of uric acid leads to deposition of uric acid crystals in the joint, and the subsequent swelling of the great toe is called podagra.
 Treatment consists of anti-inflammatory drugs in the acute phase of the illness, followed by drugs to decrease the uric acid levels in the chronic phase of the illness.

 This is inflammation of the thick fascia along the sole of the foot.
-Excessive physical activity during kicking or jumping, with stretching of the long plantar ligament, may also lead to plantar fasciitis.
-Patients usually complain of heel pain worse on waking up in the morning and relieved by walking.
+Excessive physical activity, such as kicking or jumping, with stretching of the long plantar ligament, may also lead to plantar fasciitis.
+Patients usually complain of heel pain, which is worse on waking up in the morning and is relieved by walking.